 Hill was born in Boharm west of Moose Jaw and joined the Royal Canadian Air Force (RCAF) during the Second World War.
 He flew a mission to lay mines in the North Sea on Oct.
 26, 1944, but while coming home, was shot down in the English Channel near Heligoland Island, a place the Germans had fortified with heavy anti-air guns.

 “And (he has) pretty special meaning to every one of us.
 It kind of breaks a guy up just starting to talk about it,” he said, emotion in his voice.
-“He was the only boy and went overseas and just about made it through (to the war’s end) … .”
+“He was only a boy and went overseas and just about made it through (to the war’s end) … .”

 Bomber Command told the airmen to stay away from the island because of its defences, but the winds that night blew differently than forecasted and pushed Burleigh’s lead plane over the island, Calvin continued.